Peer Effects in Random Consideration Sets: The Model

 \textbf{(A1)} For each $a\in\mathcal{A}$, $v\in \mathcal{Y}$, and $\mathbf{y}\in \overline{\mathcal{Y}}^{A}$, $1>\operatorname{Q}_{a}\left( v \mid \mathbf{y}\right) >0$.

 \textbf{(A2)} For each $a\in\mathcal{A}$, $\left\vert\mathcal{N}_{a}\right\vert>0$.

 \textbf{(A3)} For each $a\in\mathcal{A}$, $v\in\mathcal{Y}$, and $\mathbf{y}\in \overline{\mathcal{Y}}^{A}$,

 Assumption A1 states that, for any choice configuration, the probability of considering each option is strictly positive and lower than one, independently on how many friends have selected that option.
-This assumption captures the idea that a person can eventually pay attention to an alternative for various reasons that are outside the control of our model (e.g., watching an ad on television or receiving a coupon).
-It also allows the person to eventually disregard any further consideration of a given option, including the one that she is currently adopting.
-From a technical perspective, it follows from A1 that each subset of options is (ex-ante) considered with nonzero probability.
+This assumption captures the idea that people can eventually pay attention to an alternative for various reasons that are outside the control of our model (e.g., watching an ad on television or receiving a coupon).
+It also allows people to eventually disregard any further consideration of a given option, including the one that she is currently adopting.
+Assumption A1 guarantees that each subset of options is (ex-ante) considered with nonzero probability.
 Assumption A2 requires each person to have at least one friend.
 Assumption A3 states that the probability that a given person pays attention to a specific option depends on the current choice of the person and the number (but not the identity) of friends that currently selected it.
-We relax this specification in Section~\ref{subsec: general consideration}.
 Assumption A3 also states that each person pays more attention to a particular option if more of her friends are adopting it.